Nation's Library: Famous patrons

-In addition, French President Emmanuel Macron sent a special envoy to propose collaboration between the Nation's Library and his country's national library in the field of literature.
+In addition, French President Emmanuel Macron sent a special envoy to propose collaboration between the Nation's Library and his own country's Bibliothèque nationale de France in the field of literature.

 Accessibility

-The Nation's Library is designed to be accessible with wheelchair, and the country's leading telecommunications companies, Turkcell and Türk Telekom, prepared technology rooms for visually- and hearing-impaired users.
+The Nation's Library is designed to be accessible by wheelchair, and the country's leading telecommunications companies, Turkcell and Türk Telekom, prepared technology rooms for vision- and hearing-impaired users.